neilbeveridge/zuul-netty/performance-tests/performance-dedicated.md

  -  Non blocking inbound AND outbound IO.
     The threads doing the useful filter work never block and so can be set to a fixed number, equal to the number of cores.
 This has the effect of preventing contention for CPU resource, something which was observed in Zuul-Tomcat.
  -  During profiling and thread activity analysis of the Netty instance we observed that the major contributor was the Selector method, hence reducing the inbound and outbound IO worker threads [default: 2*no of CPUs] helped us save some CPU cycles.
 These values need to be determined as per the application usage.
- -  Efficiently utilizes the system resources like CPU/network.
-Even higher throughput can be achieved with bonded or dedicated NICs.
+ -  Efficiently utilises the system resources - CPU, network etc. Even higher throughput can be achieved with bonded or dedicated NICs.
 Depending upon the additional tasks on the proxy layer we might need additional CPU capacity.
- -  High number of connections doesn’t affect the stability of the ZUUL proxy instance, whereas with Tomcat the instance became unresponsive when the worker threads reach limits.
+ -  High number of connections doesn’t affect the stability of the Zuul-Netty proxy instance, whereas with Zuul-Tomcat the instance became unresponsive when the worker threads reach limits.
- -  Memory utilization is very efficient as the temporary stacks created by the number of threads are much less due to its low thread count and also zero-copy request and response content buffers are employed.
+ -  Memory utilization is very efficient as the temporary stacks created by the number of threads are hugely less thanks to its low thread count and also zero-copy request and response content buffers are employed.
 Higher application throughput is visible in the GC graphs shown below.

 ### Observed Limitations of Zuul-Tomcat
- -  In Netty based ZUUL we observed that the context switches started off at 100K per second and settled at 48K at peak load.
-This is because at the start of the run the efficiency of the ZUUL proxy is at peak [all threads were active from start of the run] since Netty NIO is event based, this trend matches the TPS and mirrors the response latency.
+ -  In Zuul-Netty we observed that the context switches started off at 100K per second and settled at 48K at peak load.
+This is because at the start of the run the efficiency of the Zuul-Netty proxy is at peak [all threads were active from start of the run] since Netty NIO is event based, this trend matches the TPS and mirrors the response latency.
- -  In tomcat the worker threads increases with increase in concurrent connections and leveled off as soon as the throughput settled.
+ -  In Zuul-Tomcat the worker threads increased with the increase in concurrent connections and leveled off as soon as the throughput settled.
  -  The CPU Load Averages for Tomcat quickly outstrip Netty and as the load passes the number of available cores, as a result of the copious worker threads, a queueing effect ensues which presents as an increase in latency and therefore a lower througput for a given number of connections.

 ## Credits